Riders an inspiration

-The Tour Da Country event is a partnership between Transport for NSW and Roads and Maritime to support and promote bike safety awareness and Indigenous health in regional and remote Aboriginal communities.
+The Tour Da Country ride is a partnership between Transport for NSW and Roads and Maritime Services to promote bike safety awareness and Indigenous health in regional and remote Aboriginal communities.